darenr/agent-chat/README.md

 A modern chat application built with FastAPI and PydanticAI, featuring streaming AI responses, code execution, web search capabilities, and rich markdown rendering.

+There's also an experimental code execution sandbox (uses Deno) that is being worked on, as an MCP server.

 ## Overview

 This project demonstrates a full-stack chat application that leverages OpenAI's GPT-4o-mini model through the PydanticAI framework.
 The application includes a FastAPI backend with SQLite persistence and a dynamic frontend that supports real-time streaming responses, syntax highlighting, Mermaid diagrams, mathematical equations, and more.